-Originally University admission was exclusively for those born of noble families, but after 1442 it became more egalitarian.
+Originally university admission was exclusively for those born of noble families, but after 1442 it became more egalitarian.
 Gifted students from all over the nation headed to Hanoi to study the principles of Confucianism, literature and poetry.
-In 1484 Emperor Ly Thanh Tong ordered that stelae be erected to record the names, places of birth and achievements of exceptional scholars: 82 of 116 stelae remain standing, mostly atop turtle statues.
+In 1484 Emperor Ly Thanh Tong ordered that stelae (large slabs) be erected to record the names, places of birth and achievements of exceptional scholars: 82 of 116 stelae remain standing, mostly atop turtle statues.
 Paths lead from the imposing tiered gateway on P Quoc Tu Giam through formal gardens to the Khue Van pavilion, constructed in 1802.